A. Disclaimer for Academic Policy and Program Changes

 - Transfer course grades are not calculated into the Gonzaga University GPA.

-Gonzaga course equivalency may be awarded if the transfer course is similar in content and depth.
-In order to fulfill a major-specific requirement at Gonzaga, the course syllabus must be presented to the department Chairperson and Dean of the College/School for review, approval, and change to the initial assignment of the GU course equivalency for the transferred course.
+- Transfer coursework may have a specific Gonzaga equivalency if the courses are similar in content and depth.
+In order to fulfill a specific core, major or minor requirement at Gonzaga, the transfer course syllabus must be presented to the department Chairperson and/or the Dean of the College/School for review.
+Upon approval, the initial transfer credit equivalency may be updated to reflect the faculty’s decision.
+At least 50% of required upper-division degree credits must be earned at Gonzaga.

 - When transfer credit is posted as the equivalent of a Gonzaga course and the student elects to retake that course at Gonzaga, the transfer credit will be removed from the student’s academic record.